-In HTML the <tt> tag is a little unsual and is not often used due to its quirky apperance, in short the font mimics that of a teletype machine.
+In HTML the <tt> tag is a little unusual and is not often used due to its quirky appearance, in short the font mimics that of a Teletype machine.
 The <tt> tag is one of the original ways to format text and more recently CSS and other tags have reduced the importance of this tag.
 It is still a good tag when used correctly.
 When text is put between the opening and closing <tt> tag it is displayed as tt text.
 The <tt> tag can be used multiple times on a webpage and can be nested inside other tags for dramatic effect.

 <tt>Some tt text</tt>